pyros-projects/pyros-cli/.project/specification/5-prompt-system.md

    - The command may modify the prompt
    - The command may modify workflow properties
    - The command may trigger system actions
+   - The command may navigate back to prompt input (using `should_reset_regenerate`)

+### Command Result Flags
+- `is_command`: Indicates if input was processed as a command
+- `should_continue`: Controls whether the main loop should continue
+- `should_generate`: Controls whether image generation should proceed
+- `should_reset_regenerate`: Controls whether to reset regenerate mode and return to prompt input
+- `data`: Optional data returned by the command

 ### Command Registry
 - Commands are loaded from the `commands` directory
 - Each command is a Python module that extends `BaseCommand`
 - Commands can be added, removed, or modified without changing the core code
 - The system automatically discovers and registers commands

+### History Command
+The `/history` command provides a way to access and reuse previous prompts:
+- Displays a table of previously used prompts and commands
+- Can filter by type: base-prompt, eval-prompt, or command
+- Allows selection and re-use of past prompts
+- Returns directly to the prompt input with the selected history item

 ## Prompt Evaluation Process
 1. The user enters a base prompt